kaokray/Cook-a-skill-content-blog-social/references/output-templates.md

-# Output Templates — Content Pipeline Pro
+# Output Templates — Auto Content Blog

 Standard output formats for each stage.
 Copy these into AI output exactly.